MickeyKay/best-day/README.md

 # In the best version of this day, I would. . .

+### 08/29/15
+* Play bball
+* Talk to mom about purpose challenge
+* Take care of James' cat
+* Set up base of Transitions' site

 ### 08/25/15
 * Talk with mom re: animal/software ideas and next steps
 * Meditate